bagussatoto/image-get-palette/README.md

-## 📌 Request Fitur Baru dan Pelaporan Bug
+## 📌 New Feature Request and Bug Report

-Anda dapat meminta fitur baru maupun melaporkan bug melalui menu [**issues**](https://github.com/bagussatoto/image-get-palette/issues) yang sudah disediakan oleh GitHub (lihat menu di atas), posting issues baru dan kita akan berdiskusi disana.
+You can request new features or report bugs through the [**issues**](https://github.com/bagussatoto/image-get-palette/issues) menu provided by GitHub (see menu above), post new issues and we will discuss there.

 <!-- Garis Lurus -->
 <img align="center" src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="javascript" width="1000"/>
 <!-- End -->

-## 🛒 Berkontribusi
+## 🛒 Contribute

-Siapapun dapat berkontribusi pada proyek ini mulai dari pemrograman, pembuakan buku manual, sampai dengan mengenalkan produk ini kepada mahasiswa untuk belajar agar mengurangi kesenjangan pendidikan teknologi dengan cara membuat postingan issue di repository ini.
+Anyone can contribute to this project from programming, opening a manual, to introducing this product to students to learn to reduce the technology education gap by posting an issue in this repository.

 <!-- Garis Lurus -->
 <img align="center" src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" alt="javascript" width="1000"/>